rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 following code at the bottom of the cs file, underneath the } that is third from the bottom of the file.

-### Step 3: Add code to get and manage the prediction key
+### Step 3: Add code to validate and manage the prediction key

 On Line 147, create a method `GetPredictionKey` with two parameters of `predictionKey` with a data type of string, and a second parameter of args with the data type of string, using the value from the predictionkey variable.
 The code can include control of flow logic to either use the key if it already defined, or to prompt for the key should it be missing.
-Add the following code at the bootom of the cs file, underneath the code you have just added for the training key in step 2.
+Add the following code at the bottom of the cs file, underneath the code you have just added for the training key in step 2.